fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

 Plugin Evaluation
 ~~~~~~~~~~~~~~~~~

 The *plugin_eval* API entry point is called with the plugin handle and the data, as a string, which holds the values to be evaluated.
 The return value of this call is a boolean that is the result of the evaluation.
-A value of true is returned if conditions the conditions of the rule are met.
+A value of true is returned if the conditions of the rule are met.
 Otherwise the entry point will return false.

 Below is the code for the Moving Average plugin.